It is not known if political detainees are among the 7,114 prisoners due to be released.

 The ruling generals in Myanmar have announced plans to hold the country’s first election in two decades next year as part of its “road map” to democracy.

 Critics, however, say the exercise is merely an attempt to hold on to power and lend legitimacy to nearly five decades of military rule.

-The US joined the international community in condemning Myanmar’s government earlier this year for convicting Suu Kyi for allowing an American man to intrude into her home and stay for two days.
+The US joined the international community in condemning Myanmar’s government earlier this year for convicting Aung San Suu Kyi for allowing an American man who evaded security to intrude into her home, to stay for two days.